klamping/hands-on-visual-regression-testing/3-Gemini/1-install.md

 `gemini gather styleguide.js`

-You can see your screenshots in the ‘gemini' folder in your project.
+You can see your screenshots in the 'gemini' folder in your project.
 Notice how despite two selectors being defined, it's a single image.
 That's because Gemini will capture whatever is needed in order to get both elements in the picture.

 ## Run your validation